 It is important to understand that 50/50 reciprocity in giving and receiving is the benchmark for a healthy relationship.
 The ratios can occasionally change due to life circumstances but if you are continuously giving far more than you are receiving to an adult in your life, it bears considering that you might be feeling healthy anger.

-If you are over-giving without receiving much in return, you might feel angry without at first knowing why.
+If you are over-giving without receiving much in return, you might feel angry or depressed without knowing why.
 If you are feeling close to 100% responsible for the health of a toxic relationship, or are making excuses for someone's bad behaviour by being overly considerate, compassionate or lenient, it is time to ask yourself the following questions.

 1. Do I feel happy when I spend time with this person?